Let Me Go, Rock 'n' Roll

-"Let Me Go, Rock 'n' Roll" is a song by the American hard rock band Kiss, released in 1974.
-It was released as the only single from their second album Hotter Than Hell.
-Even though the song failed to chart, it is a staple in their live concerts.
-The B-side was the album title track, "Hotter Than Hell".
-Gene Simmons penned the lyrics during a lunch break at his day job, and the song conveys romantic excitement: "'Cause baby's got the feeling/Baby wants a show/Baby won't you tell me/Baby rock & roll, yeah, yeah!".
-"Let Me Go, Rock 'n' Roll" became a live favorite for Kiss.
+"Let Me Go, Rock 'n' Roll" is a song by American rock band Kiss, released in 1974 as the only single from their second studio album Hotter Than Hell.
+The song failed to chart, but is a staple of the band's live concerts.

 Background

-The song is one of the few Kiss compositions in which lyrics were written before the music.
+"Let Me Go, Rock 'n' Roll" is one of the few Kiss songs in which lyrics were written before the music.
 It was based on a riff Paul Stanley had been working on.
-It was demoed for inclusion on the debut album, but was left off.
-Despite not being included on the album, it was performed during the Kiss Tour in support of the album.
+The song was demoed for inclusion on the band's self-titled debut album.
+Despite not being on the album, it was performed on the supporting Kiss Tour.

-Kiss have played this song live since their early days and it ended their encores until the American leg of the Destroyer Tour, when it was replaced by "Black Diamond" and later "Rock and Roll All Nite".
-It has remained a concert staple and has appeared on many of the band's compilations.
+Composition

 The original song title was "Baby, Let Me Go" but was soon changed by producer Kenny Kerner to "Rock 'n' Roll" before finally being titled "Let Me Go, Rock 'n' Roll".
-When performed live, the song has often been extended to nearly five minutes due to guitar and bass solos.

-Record World called it "heavy metal heaven."
+Gene Simmons penned the lyrics during a lunch break at his day job, and the song conveys romantic excitement: "Cause baby's got the feeling, baby wants a show, baby won't you tell me, baby rock 'n' roll, yeah, yeah!"

+Critical reception

+Record World described the song as "heavy metal heaven," adding it's "puckered up with all the electricity essential for it to explode."

 Live performances

-It was regularly played until the 1977 Love Gun Tour, where it was excluded, but came back for the Alive II and Dynasty tours.
+Kiss have played this song live since their early days and it ended their encores until the American leg of the Destroyer Tour, when it was replaced by "Black Diamond" and later "Rock and Roll All Nite".
+It was excluded during the Love Gun Tour, but came back for the Alive II and Dynasty tours.
 Except for a club performance on September 8, 1993, the song was not played live from 1980 to 1995.
 It was returned to the setlist for the Reunion Tour.
 It was left out on the Rock the Nation Tour, but returned on the Alive 35 Tour and has been played ever since.

-Appearances

-"Let Me Go, Rock 'n' Roll" has appeared on following albums:
+When performed live, the song has often been extended to nearly five minutes due to guitar and bass solos.